Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 Generally, burnout involves:

-- Not feel like working
+- I do not feel like working

 - Lack of motivation